The Legend of Maula Jatt: Release

 A trailer for the film was released on 21 December 2018 to a positive reaction with a release date of Eid ul-Fitr 2019.
 However, due to a copyright lawsuit filed by the producer of the 1979 movie, the release was postponed.
 A settlement was reached between the two parties in February 2020, after which the film was scheduled to be released in Pakistan and China simultaneously on Eid Al Fitr 2020, but was postponed indefinitely due to the COVID-19 pandemic.

 In July 2022, it was rumored that the film would be released on 30 September 2022.

 After multiple delays, it was officially announced that the film would be released on October 13, 2022.
+The film was released in 500 screens worldwide.

+The film was planned to be released in India in 2022 but it was delayed indefinitely.
+The film was planned to have a limited release in the Indian state of Punjab on October 2, 2024 but Ministry of Information and Broadcasting denied Zee Studios, the film's distributor in India, permission to release the film.
+It would have made it the first Pakistani film to be screened in India in more than a decade.